MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 file.copy(file.path(rawPath, datafiles), file_path, overwrite = TRUE)
 ```

+To read the data and codes into the system, run:
 ```Rscript
 #read_documents_data(project_name = project_name)
 #This line proves the data is "in" the system